-Payroll tax deferrals have also been extended to large businesses with more than \$10 million in turnover for 6 months, following measures to exempt small and medium-sized enterprises in the first package.
+Payroll tax deferrals were extended to large businesses with more than \$10 million in turnover for 6 months.
+Businesses with less than \$10 million in turnover were given a 25% payroll tax waiver in the first stimulus package.

 Gaming tax